DaneHarrison/Project-Y/devlog.md

     System:
     - Figure out how to make cmake and arduino compilations compatible
     - optimize cmake file (currently we do not use private which might be needed for easier testing - double check)
+    - change all instances of int to short int

     LEDDisplay:
     - Move LED*** from child classes to parent